antbucc/orcid-to-iris/README.md

 # ORCID2IRIS: Academic Importer

-A Python-based application to extract publication data from ORCID using their API and generate a CSV file formatted for import into IRIS academic systems.
+A React-based web application to extract publication data from ORCID using their API and generate a CSV file formatted for import into IRIS academic systems.

 ## Features

-- Command-line interface for entering ORCID ID and Access Token.
+- User-friendly React interface for entering ORCID ID and Access Token.
 - Fetches publications from ORCID, including title, DOI, journal, year, and more.
 - Generates a CSV file ready for import into IRIS.